jesus-ale43/temp-mail/TERMS_OF_SERVICE.md

 ## 6. Support

 Support for the TempMail bot is provided through the Discord support server or by contacting the bot creator via email: jesusmolinarodrigue26@gmail.com.

-## 7. Contact

-If you have any questions or concerns regarding these Terms or the use of the TempMail bot, you can contact the bot creator via email:jesusmolinarodrigue26@gmail.com.